mlukasek/M5_NightscoutMon/README.md

 red_high = 11 – glycemia values over this value will be displayed in red color

-snd_warning = 3.7 – high beep sound will beep every 5 mins when under this value
+snd_warning = 3.7 – softer high beep sound will beep every 5 mins when under this value

 snd_alarm = 3.0 – strong alarm will sound every 5 min when under this value

+snd_warning_high = 14.0 – softer high beep sound will beep every 5 mins when over this value

+snd_alarm_high = 20.0 – strong alarm will sound every 5 min when over this value

+snd_no_readings = 20 – softer high beep sound will beep every 5 mins when time in minutes when last data was read is over this value

+warning_volume = 20 - volume of warning sound in range 0-100 (0=no sound, 1=silent, 100=max volume)

+alarm_volume = 100 - volume of alarm sound in range 0-100 (0=no sound, 1=silent, 100=max volume)

 brightness1 = 50 – the first (default) brightness value